Virtual-Coffee/VC-Community-Docs/monthly-challenges/facilitators-docs.md

 ## Technical Guidelines

 Monthly Challenge team communication and facilitation mostly takes place in Slack and GitHub.
 In this section, you will find a guide on how to work with Slack and GitHub for the monthly challenge.

-Read the "[Facilitating a Challenge](#facilitating-a-challenge)" section to learn more about facilitating a challenge.

 ### Setting Up a Slack Bot